UTKcataloging/TennesseeFarmNews/README.md

 ## About

-Metadata for Tennessee Farm News (tfn), which is one of three publications for the 2018-2019 Ceres grant.
+Metadata for Tennessee Farm News (agrtfn), which is one of three publications for the 2018-2019 Ceres grant.

 ## Repository Structure